Outrider305/Trident_Nevermore_Bed_Mount/README.md

 # Nevermore_Spacer_Mount
 Spacer made for mounting mvieleer's modded v5 duo nevermore plenum to the Voron Trident's bed carriage.

-Currently optimized for 300 Trident carriages and regular v5 Nevermore cartridges.
-Using XL Nevermore cartridges will need 10mm more clearance.
-Contact me if you need 250 or 350 Trident versions.
+Currently optimized for regular v5 Nevermore cartridges.
+Using XL Nevermore cartridges requires 10mm more clearance.

+I have only printed the 300 version.
+The 250 and 350 versions are currently untested.
+Feedback on those parts is appreciated.

 <img src="Images/nevermore_spacer.png" width="700">